JetBrains-Research/TestSpark/README.md

 ![EvoSuite Settings](readme-images/pngs/EvoSuiteSettings.png)

 ### LLM Parameters
-Users have to set their own token for LLM Platform, the plugin does not provide a default option.
+Users have to set their own token for OpenAI, the plugin does not provide a default option.

 ![LLM Token](readme-images/pngs/LLMToken.png)